SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 This target is interpreted to include research about
 * Improving teacher qualifications
-* International cooperation for teacher training in developing countries
+* Teacher training in developing countries

-This query consists of x phrases.
+This query consists of 3 phrases.

 ##### Phrase 1: